Skip to main content Skip to footer

 View Cart

-How to Choose the Best Pedal Tuner
+How to Choose the Best Guitar Pedal Tuner

-How to Choose the Best Pedal Tuner
+How to Choose the Best Guitar Pedal Tuner

 We've all experienced it—go to a show and someone is out of tune.
 Or, go to a rehearsal and someone can't quite play in tune with everybody else, and what was going to be creative fun becomes kind of a slog with lots of wincing going on.
 The solution may be simple and obvious to most of us, but, when you go online or get to the store, the selection of available tuners can be a little overwhelming.
 In this article, we're going to talk about why you need a tuner, how they work, look at some of the available features and help you decide which tuner is right for you.
-Then, we'll take a look specifically at the tuners that you can slap on your pedalboard to point you at the solution that will be the most harmonious for your needs.
+Then, we'll take a look specifically at the best tuners that you can slap on your pedalboard to point you at the solution that will be the most harmonious for your needs.

 Table of Contents